jonlpersson/ed-latimore/site/_posts/2022-11-19-derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 ![From the Randomized Evaluator Blinded Study of Effect of Microneedling in Androgenetic Alopecia:](/assets/images/drafts/12-week-growth-before-and-after-microneedling.png "From the Randomized Evaluator Blinded Study of Effect of Microneedling in Androgenetic Alopecia:"){: width="450" height="338"}

 Remember, I already got a hair transplant, but that doesn't protect the hairs that weren't transplanted from falling out.
-The transplant hair is protected from DHT, but the other stuff can still go, but I've got my hair thickness pretty high adding this tactic to my reservoir.
+The transplant hair is protected from DHT, but the other stuff can still go, but I've got my hair thickness pretty high adding this tactic to my hair care regime.

 If you want to see the rest of my hair loss prevention and retention protocol, check it out here.
 Otherwise, the rest is up to you.&nbsp;